pixora/yoc-user-guide/docs/Getting_Started.md

 ## Registration

-To register, it is necessary to implement the purchase of a production of *Yatch on Cloud*

-To purchase contact us now:
+User registration for access to YoC is carried out following the purchase and installation of the YoC kit.
+Buy now by contacting:
 [info@yachtoncloud.it](mailto:info@yachtoncloud.it)
+If you have problems logging in, contact the support channel on [developers@pixora.it](mailto:developers@pixora.it).